 I have been asked what my own position is with regard to integral studies, in view of my citizen project of private research at Cambridge University Library (CUL) commencing in 1981.
 I will accordingly make some observations here.

-My concept of intercultural and interdisciplinary study does not extend to “workshops” and therapy, which have been known to create serious confusion in the public mind, and even amongst academics.
-My citizen version of anthropography, in the preliminary presentation Meaning in Anthropos (1991), adhered to annotation procedures of research and commentary, and did not feature the distractions.
+My concept of intercultural and interdisciplinary study does not extend to “workshops” and therapy, which have been known to create serious confusion in the public mind, also amongst academics.
+My citizen version of anthropography, in the preliminary presentation Meaning in Anthropos (1991), adhered to annotation procedures of research and commentary, avoiding the distractions.

 Aurobindo can be absolved of any responsibility for the transmission of American counselling and transformation pretensions to Britain.
 Even during the 1980s, there was very little of his teaching visible in the entrepreneurial industry catering for a new age clientele.
 Integral Yoga was of limited usage for any commercial operation.
 However, Aurobindo themes for long remained a preferred jargon in some transpersonal circles.
 A complication is that “he made an unfortunate prediction in The Life Divine about ‘a race of gnostic spiritual beings.’ ” See Aurobindo and Esalen (2008).
 The prediction confused Esalen “new spirituality.”
 See also Shepherd, Some Philosophical Critiques and Appraisals, 2004, pp. 159-60.